FINDING ORDERS OF REACTION EXPERIMENTALLY

 The best way around this is to plot what is known as a "log graph".
 The maths of this might not be familiar to you, but you may find that you are asked to do this as a part of a practical exam or practical exercise.
 If it is an exam, you would probably be given help as to how to go about it.

 The maths goes like this:

-If you have a reaction involving A, with an order of n with respect to A, the important part of the rate equation says:
+If you have a reaction involving A, with an order of n with respect to A, the rate equation says:

 If you take the log of each side of the equation, you get: